revmic/itineration-collab-tool/README.md

-collab-tool
+itinerate
 ===========

-Collaboration tool used and inspired by itineration.org community
+Collaboration platform used and inspired by itineration.org community